On the Origin of Quantum Uncertainty

+Obviously, both matrices are non-diagonal.
+They each have two eigenvalues 0 and 1/4, and in a sense they ``mirror each other", just as the bits in Fig.~\ref{turing}(b) do.
+For $\rho_1$ (describing the leftmost of the two bits) the right eigenvector to the eigenvalue 1/4 is the state $\vert0\ra$.
+The right eigenvector of $\rho_1$ with vanishing eigenvalue is, on the other hand, the state $\vert0\ra-\vert1\ra$: a superposition!
+The mirror situation holds for the ``right" of the two bits.
+The {\em left} eigenvector with eigenvalue 1/4 is the state $\vert0\ra$, while the left eigenvector (with vanishing eigenvalue) is again the superposition $\vert0\ra-\vert1\ra$.
+If we had used the $UV$ matrix to perform the ``simultaneous" transformation (giving rise to the output $\rho_{\rm out}^{(R)}=\frac14UV$), the only effect would the that $\rho_1$ and $\rho_2$ switch labels (i.e., the left bit becomes the right bit, and vice versa).
+They are, after all, transposes of each other.

 Perhaps the reader is at this point shaking their head vigorously, as I promised that superpositions would not appear in the classical description.
-And to some extent they do not: these eigenvectors are mere ghosts as they appear with vanishing strength (zero amplitude).
-They are, if you will, palimpsests of the quantum case, announcing their posssible presence only by insinuation.
-Most importantly, we need to keep in mind that it is really the classicality of these bits that is an abomination.
-After all, classical physics does not exist: we just find it easier to conceptualize.
+And to some extent they do not: these eigenvectors in superposition are just ghosts, as they appear with vanishing strength (zero probability).
+They are, if you will, mere palimpsests of the quantum case, announcing their possible presence only by insinuation.
+Indeed, it is not the presence of these superpositions that is an abomination, what is {\em really} forbidden is the classicality of these bits.
+After all, classical physics does not exist: we just find it easier to conceptualize our reality this way.

-The fact that the superposition eigenvectors occur with zero probability essentially tells us that the computations that we asked these Turing machines to perform will never halt, but loop endlessly over the possibilities (indeed, two eigenvalues of $UV$ and $VU$ are complex pairs on the unit circle).
+The fact that the superposition of states occurs with zero probability essentially tells us that the computations that we asked these Turing machines to perform will never halt, but loop endlessly over the possibilities.
 In real physics (quantum physics, that is) these computations do halt, but the value that these bits take on--like the bits of the halting probability--must be random because if they were not then halting algorithms shorter than program size could be written.
 In hindsight, these random bits that are forced upon us by the ``strange loop" of quantum measurement (measurement devices measuring each other, where the distinction between system and device has fully lost its meaning) represent the {\em only} reality.
-What we perceive to be real are just conditional probabilities relating random variables to each other; the only reality that exists is the relative state of measurement devices~\cite{Rovelli2015}.
-So, while to Einstein it appeared that quantum mechanics must be incomplete, it now seems as if he glimpsed the incompleteness of mathematics instead.
+What we perceive to be real in our world are just conditional probabilities relating such random numbers to each other: the only reality that is accessible to us is the relative state of measurement devices~\cite{Rovelli2015}.
+So, while to Einstein it appeared that quantum mechanics must be incomplete~\cite{Einsteinetal1935}, it now seems as if he glimpsed the incompleteness of mathematics instead.